 6. Technology and Material Advancements

 Even businesses with highly efficient machinery may still have room to improve their MTBF when new technology or materials enter the market.
 Companies often integrate new features and techniques into existing systems to enhance their durability and reliability.
-For example, human-robot collaborative technology, known as “cobots,” can be installed on assembly lines to enhance worker performance and safety.
-Additionally, new materials, such as stronger metal alloys or 3D-printed components, can help businesses increase the durability or customizability of their equipment, increasing MTBF without replacing the entire machine.
+For example, human-robot collaborative technology, known as “cobots,” can be installed on assembly lines to boost worker performance and safety.
+Additionally, new materials, such as stronger metal alloys or 3D-printed components, can help businesses improve the durability or customizability of their equipment, raising MTBF without replacing the entire machine.
 These advancements may also increase the volume and/or quality of goods, expanding inventory capabilities.

 7. Quality of Maintenance